iamtdake/Project_BreastCancerWisconsin/README.md

 **Data features list:**

-<ins>Sample code number</ins> is the identifier for each sample of tissue.
+<ins>Sample Code Number</ins> is the identifier for each sample of tissue.

-<ins>Clump thickness</ins> is the thickness of cell clusters of the tumor.
+<ins>Clump Thickness</ins> is the thickness of cell clusters of the tumor.

-<ins>Uniformity of cell Size</ins> is how much alike the cells are to each other in size in the tumor.
+<ins>Uniformity of Cell Size</ins> is how much alike the cells are to each other in size in the tumor.

-<ins>Uniformity of cell Shape</ins>  is how much alike the cells are to each other in shape.
+<ins>Uniformity of Cell Shape</ins>  is how much alike the cells are to each other in shape.

 <ins>Marginal Adhesion</ins> is the amount that the tumor cells are sticking to the surrounding tissue.